Minkowski Tensors of Anisotropic Spatial Structure

 A primary application of rank-2 MT is the quantitative analysis of the degree of intrinsic anisotropy of materials with complex spatial structure.
 Scalar measures of anisotropy are easily derived as eigenvalue ratios of the MT.
-Alternative methods for the characterization of anisotropy and alignment exist.
-Fourier transforms are a common way to characterize anisotropy, and have been applied e.g.~for trabecular bone \cite{BrunetImbaultLemineurChappardHarbaBenhamou:2005}, for electrodeposited patterns \cite{SaitouFukuoka:2005}, for fiber systems \cite{TunakLinka:2007}, and for structured polyethylene mats \cite{BlackadderGrayMcCrum:1976}.
+Evidently, alternative methods for the characterisation of anisotropy and alignment exist.
+Fourier transforms are a common way to characterise anisotropy, and have been applied e.g.~for trabecular bone \cite{BrunetImbaultLemineurChappardHarbaBenhamou:2005}, for electrodeposited patterns \cite{SaitouFukuoka:2005}, for fibre systems \cite{TunakLinka:2007}, and for structured polyethylene mats \cite{BlackadderGrayMcCrum:1976}.
 Related methods based on correlation functions are also known \cite{AtanasoDurrellVulkovaBarberYordanov:2006,Berryman:1998}.
-Fourier methods that analyze the amplitude of the Fourier transform of a gray-scale image in polar coordinates can also quantify alignment, e.g.~of copolymer films in electric fields \cite{OlszowkaHundKuntermannScherdelTsarkovaBoekerKrausch:2006}.
+Fourier methods that analyse the amplitude of the Fourier transform of a gray-scale image in polar coordinates can also quantify alignment, e.g.~of copolymer films in electric fields \cite{OlszowkaHundKuntermannScherdelTsarkovaBoekerKrausch:2006}.
 Anisotropy indices derived from the normal vector distribution of a given shape, similar to the MT, have been used to describe the shape anisotropy of simulated 3D foam cells \cite{KraynikReineltVanSwol:2003, evans2012} and liquid interfaces \cite{DoiOhta:1991, SchroederTurkMickelVarslotDiCampoFogdenHyde:2011}.
 An anisotropy measure applicable to porous media is derived from the directional variations of average chord lengths.
 For a binary composite, i.e.~consisting of a solid and a void phase, a chord is a segment of an infinite straight line that is fully contained in one of the two phases.
 Analyses of chord lengths and the derived mean intercept length ellipsoid are used for the investigation of the microstructure of bone \cite{Whitehouse:1974,HarriganMann:1984,WaldVasilicSahaWehrli:2007, MathieuMuellerBourbanPiolettiMullerManson:2006, ChiangWangLandisDunkersSnyder:2006,InglisPietruszczak:2003}, see also ref.~\cite{KetchamRyan:2004} for a comparison of anisotropy measures based on mean-intercept length, star-volume and star-length distributions.
-Deformations of cellular or granular material have recently been quantified using the so-called {\em texture tensor} $C$, defined as the sum $C_{ij}:=\sum \mathbf{l}_i \mathbf{l}_j$ over a subset of link vectors $\mathbf{l}$ in the structure \cite{AubouyJiangGlazierGraner:2003,GranerDolletRaufasteMarmottant:2008}.
-The texture tensor can be used to characterize anisotropy, e.g.~for Antarctic ice crystals \cite{DurandIceCore:2004} and liquid foam cells \cite{JaniaudGraner:2005}.
+Deformations of cellular or granular material have recently been quantified using the so-called {\em texture tensor} $C$, defined as the sum $C_{ij}:=\sum l_i l_j$ over a subset of link vectors $\mathbf{l}$ in the structure \cite{AubouyJiangGlazierGraner:2003,GranerDolletRaufasteMarmottant:2008}.
+The texture tensor can be used to characterise anisotropy, e.g.~for Antarctic ice crystals \cite{DurandIceCore:2004} and liquid foam cells \cite{JaniaudGraner:2005}.
 Further anisotropy measures are based on the Steiner compact \cite{RatajSaxl:1989}, wavelet analysis \cite{SungFarnood:2007}, the orientation of volumes \cite{OdgaardJensenGundersen:1990} or star-volumes \cite{KarlssonCruzOrive:2005}.
 Two-dimensional equivalents of the anisotropy measures discussed in this article have previously been used for the analysis of the shape of neuronal cells \cite{BeisbartBarbosaWagnerCosta:2006} and galaxies \cite{BeisbartDahlkeMeckeWagner:2002}, and are discussed in detail in \cite{SchroederTurkKapferBreidenbachBeisbartMecke:2009}.
-(Parts of the analysis of this article represent the thesis work in ref.~\cite{Breidenbach:2007}).